Scoliosis: Setting The Record Straight

 Screening for scoliosis through schools is not routine and has, in the past, been controversial.
 Approximately half of all U.S. states currently legislate school screening.

-While there is no doubt that screening is beneficial for children with certain risk factors (for example, girls whose mothers have scoliosis), parents should always discuss the benefits and risks of screening with their child's doctor.
+Screening is definitely valuable for children with certain risk factors (for example, girls whose mothers have scoliosis).
+Other parents should always discuss the benefits and risks of screening for scoliosis with their child's doctor.

 Symptoms of scoliosis can be subtle.
 Our spine naturally curves and flexes to allow us to bend and twist.
 Get your doctor to check your child's spine for scoliosis if you notice any of the following:

 - Their head is not centered directly above their pelvis

 - Their shoulders are uneven or one of their shoulder blades stick out